deng-chong/cpp-primer/README.md

-Some codes about the context of and exercise in cpp-primer
+Some codes about the context of and exercises in cpp-primer